About: Pertuzumab (Perjeta®)

 How to Take Pertuzumab

-Pertuzumab is given by IV (intravenous) infusion every 3 weeks.
-The number of doses will be determined by your health care provider.
+Pertuzumab is given intravenously (IV, into a vein).
+The number of doses and how often you receive the infusion will be determined by your health care provider.
 This medication may be used in combination with other chemotherapy medications.
 Because pertuzumab is indicated only for treatment of HER2 positive cancer, a sample of your tumor will be tested in a lab to determine if it is HER2 positive prior to starting treatment.

 Possible Side Effects of Pertuzumab

 There are a number of things you can do to manage the side effects of pertuzumab.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Pertuzumab can cause heart problems, or worsen pre-existing heart problems, including congestive heart failure.
 Your heart function will be tested using a echocardiogram or MUGA scan prior to starting treatment with pertuzumab, and every couple of months while on treatment and after completion of treatment.
 Notify your healthcare provider if you have a sudden weight gain or swelling in the ankles or legs.
 If heart function decreases, pertuzumab may be stopped.

 Diarrhea can be a serious side effect that can lead to dehydration.
 Notify your healthcare provider if you develop diarrhea.